 Note that Brand A, Brand B, Brand C are all high performance bicycles at or near the top of the range from well known Bicycle companies.
 Further information will not be disclosed publicly.

 Specifically, what this test shows is that the provision of high anti squat forces by other systems (Brand A & B) generates unwanted suspension rise during pedaling over bumps.
 (Note that Brand A and B are very different systems despite the similar results.)

 Brand C was found to perform distinctly differently to Brand A and B. Upon evaluation it was found that Brand C has significantly lower anti squat performance around the sag point.
-As a result Brand C almost matches the VAST system over the bumps by not generating unwanted suspension rise.
+As a result Brand C almost matches the Z-Link system over the bumps by not generating unwanted suspension rise.
 However, the clear negative outcome of this systems performance is then the significant system squat during pedaling.